- What happens if your car is stolen

 2. Report the stolen car to the police

-Once you have confirmed that your car has been stolen and not towed, call the police immediately to report the theft.
+Once you have confirmed that your car has been stolen and not towed, call the police immediately to make a stolen vehicle report.
 Not only will you need the police report later, but it will also allow law enforcement officers to watch for the stolen vehicle.
 You will need to be prepared to provide them with detailed information on the vehicle and the location it was last seen.

 Bear in mind that a stolen car is not considered an emergency.
 Call the non-emergency line to make your report, and not 911.